Purely Radiative Higgs Mass in Scale invariant models: The Purely Radiative Mass Higgs

-Depending on the model free parameters (the singlet VEV $x$ and the fields couplings to the real scalar singlet and Higgs doublet), the light CP-even eigenmass could match the measured Higgs mass only if $\textrm{M}_{11}^{2}+\textrm{M}_{22}^{2}>2m_{h}^{2}$, which is the required condition to have a PRHM scenario.
-It can be translated into
+Depending on the model free parameters (the singlet VEV $x$ and the fields couplings to the real scalar singlet and the Higgs doublet), the observed $125~\mathrm{GeV}$ SM-like Higgs could match the heavier (light dilaton case) or the lighter (PRHM case) CP-even eigenstate.
+The light dilaton case is possible only if $m_{h}^{2}<\textrm{M}_{11}^{2}+\textrm{M}_{22}^{2}<2\,m_{h}^{2}$ that can be translated into